-Time Management | By Duncan Haughey | minute read
+Time Management | By Duncan Haughey | Read time minutes

-Create the Plan
+1. Create a Project Plan

-Remember the 80/20 Rule
+2. Remember the 80/20 Rule

-The 80/20 rule (or the Pareto Principle) is the idea that by doing 20% of the work you can produce 80% of the benefit of doing the whole job.
+The 80/20 rule (or the Pareto Principle) is the idea that by doing 20% of the work, you can produce 80% of the benefit of doing the whole job.

-Not Just Status Updates
+3. Not Just Status Updates

 It's best to avoid team meetings where you go around the room asking each person to give a status update.
 These meetings have little value and waste time.
 Instead, spend that time focusing on risks, issues and opportunities.
 Use the team to brainstorm solutions and create ideas.